jmc123/git_workshop_presentation/getting_started_with_git.markdown

 # Exercise - Branching & Merging
 * Create a new branch in your repository called branch1
 * Check it out and commit some changes
-* Checkout master and create another branch called branch2
+* Checkout master and create another branch called branch2 <br />
 ***Note***: Changes in your working directory will have changed
 * Check it out and commit some changes
 * Merge the two branches into master